Peptide Fox

 Can I switch from semaglutide to tirzepatide?

 Yes, and it's common when people plateau or want the body-composition benefits.
-Most protocols switch at equivalent effect levels rather than equivalent doses—your provider will determine where to start based on your current semaglutide dose and tolerance.
-Expect some GI adjustment period as you adapt to the dual-receptor mechanism, even if you tolerated semaglutide well.
+The practical rule: switch at equivalent effect levels rather than equivalent doses.
+Most protocols start tirzepatide at 2.5–5 mg regardless of the prior semaglutide dose, because the two drugs engage different receptor systems and there's no milligram-for-milligram conversion that cleanly maps between them.
+Expect some GI adjustment as the body adapts to the dual-receptor mechanism, even if semaglutide was tolerated well.

 What happens when I stop taking tirzepatide?